Orckestra/orc-shared/docs/actionsreducersselectors.md

 This reducer interacts with `redux-api-middleware`, in that it tracks ongoing requests.
 If an action ending in `"_REQUEST"` is dispatched, it will set a flag named for the action type.
 So, for example, `GET_SCOPES_REQUEST` will see `'GET_SCOPES'` set in the request state.
 A following action of that name ending in `'_SUCCESS'` or `'_FAILURE'` will then unset the flag again.
 This can be used to indicate a loading state to users.

+## `navigation`

+Takes care of storing tabs when a new page is navigated to (when a `redux-little-router` `LOCATION_CHANGED` action is dispatched), and handles calls for the removal of a tab as well.

 # Selectors

 These selectors expect a `buildState` store, or one using `localeFactory` to create its `locale` reducer.